dankimjw/portfolio_api/README.md

-# CS 493 Cloud Applications - Portfolio Project
+# Project Management - REST API Project

 ## Purpose

 Implement a REST API that uses proper resource based URLs, pagination and status codes.
 In addition you will need to implement some sort of system for creating users and for authorization.
 You will deploy your application on Google Cloud Platform.

-The default is that you must use
+Technical Details:
-* Datastore to store your data
+* Datastore is used to store the relevant data
-* Either Node.js or Python 3, and
+* Language/Packages: Python 3 and Flask
-* Google App Engine to deploy your project
+* Google App Engine to deploy the project

 ## Instructions